 Q. How long should a box spring last?

-Box springs last about as long as a typical mattress, anywhere from six to 10 years.
-You don’t necessarily need to replace the box spring every time you replace your mattress, but it may prove to be more comfortable to do so.
+Box springs last about as long as a typical mattress—anywhere from 6 to 10 years.
+They don’t necessarily need replacing every time the mattress changes, but the bed may be more comfortable with a new box spring.

-Q. Are wood or metal box springs better?
+Q. Which is better: a wood or metal box spring?

 They each have their pros and cons.
 Metal box springs tend to last longer, but wood is lighter weight and easier to move.
-It will also depend on your budget.
-Wood box springs tend to be more expensive but do come in a range of price points.
-Metal is usually less expensive, but not all metal box springs work with all mattresses.
-However, if you research the necessary slat distance required for your type of mattress, you can easily select a suitable box spring.
+It also depends on the available budget.
+Wood box springs come in a range of prices, but they tend to be more expensive than metal models.

 Q. Is a good box spring important?

-A good box spring may extend the life of your mattress and make it more comfortable.
-Box springs support the mattress to prevent sagging and the development of hills and valleys.
-They also add height to the mattress, so it may be easier to get in and out of bed.
+A good box spring may extend the life of the mattress and make it more comfortable.
+Box springs support the mattress, which prevents sagging and the development of hills and valleys.
+They also add height to the mattress, which can make it easier to get in and out of bed.
 Finally, they promote airflow, which may prevent overheating.

 Some mattress manufacturers require a specific type of foundation or box spring to maintain the warranty of the mattress.
-That means that a good box spring may also protect the investment you’ve made in your mattress.
+That means that a good box spring may also protect the user’s investment in the mattress.